Sunshine (2007 film)

-Sunshine is a 2007 British science fiction psychological thriller film directed by Danny Boyle and written by Alex Garland.
-Starring an ensemble cast including Rose Byrne, Cliff Curtis, Chris Evans, Troy Garity, Cillian Murphy, Hiroyuki Sanada, Benedict Wong and Michelle Yeoh, the film takes place in 2057, where a group of astronauts aboard the Icarus II are sent on a dangerous mission to reignite the dying Sun.
+Sunshine is a 2007 science fiction psychological thriller film directed by Danny Boyle and written by Alex Garland.
+It features an ensemble cast, including Rose Byrne, Cliff Curtis, Chris Evans, Troy Garity, Cillian Murphy, Hiroyuki Sanada, Benedict Wong, and Michelle Yeoh.
+Set in 2057 as a global freeze threatens human extinction, the film follows the crew of a spacecraft on a mission to deliver a stellar bomb intended to reignite the dying Sun.

+The film was shot primarily at 3 Mills Studios in London, with cinematography by Alwin H. Küchler.
+The film's score was composed by John Murphy with contributions from the band Underworld.
+The production consulted scientific advisers including physicist Brian Cox.

-Sunshine was released in the United Kingdom on 6 April 2007 by Fox Searchlight Pictures.
-The film received generally positive reviews from critics and grossed $35 million against a $40M budget.
+Sunshine premiered at the Fantasy Filmfest in Germany on 23 March 2007, and was released in the United Kingdom on 6 April 2007 by Fox Searchlight Pictures, followed by a wide release in the United States on 27 July.
+It received generally positive reviews from critics, and grossed $35 million against a $40 million budget.
+Production designer Mark Tildesley won Best Technical Achievement at the British Independent Film Awards.